 the space bright and clean:

-Then it was back to face the rigors of the day at the airport.
-We arrived around 11:00 am left about 5:00 pm with our awesome visas …
+Then we went back to face the rigors of the day at the airport.
+We arrived around 11:00 am and left at about 5:00 pm with our awesome visas …

 … but no luggage.